cuhsat/lrsh/README.md

 * `/exit` Shutdown server
 * `/halt` Shutdown client

-All other commands will be execute be the clients default system shell.
+All other commands will be execute by the clients default system shell.

 > A user specific configuration file can be place under `~/.palantirrc`.